slidevjs/slidev/guide/navigation.md

 ## Navigation Bar

-Move your mouse to the left bottom corner of Slidev page, the navigation bar will be appeared.
+Move your mouse to the bottom left corner of Slidev page to make the navigation bar appear.

 ![](/screenshots/navbar.png)